-Description

-Species Human

-Source E.coli-derived Human TH TYH protein Met 1-Arg 260, with an N-terminal Sumo

-Calculated MW 41.4 kDa

-Observed MW 50 kDa

-Accession P07101-3

-Bio-activity Not validated for activity

-Properties

-Purity > 90% as determined by reducing SDS-PAGE.

-Endotoxin < 10 EU/mg of the protein as determined by the LAL method reconstituted samples are stable at < -20°C for 3 months.

-Storage Generally, lyophilized proteins are stable for up to 12 months when stored at -20 to -80

-°C. Reconstituted protein solution can be stored at 4-8°C for 2-7 days.
-Aliquots of

-ShippingThis product is provided as lyophilized powder which is shipped with ice packs.FormulationLyophilized from a 0.2 μm filtered solution in PBS with 5% Trehalose and 5%

-Mannitol.

-Reconstitution It is recommended that sterile water be added to the vial to prepare a stock solution of

-0.5 mg/mL.
+Description Species Mouse Source E.coli-derived Mouse TH protein Phe34-Leu301, with an N-terminal His Calculated MW 29.4 kDa Observed MW 32 kDa Accession P24529 Bio-activity Not validated for activity Properties Purity > 95% as determined by reducing SDS-PAGE.
+Endotoxin < 10 EU/mg of the protein as determined by the LAL method Storage Generally, lyophilized proteins are stable for up to 12 months when stored at -20 to -80 °C. Reconstituted protein solution can be stored at 4-8°C for 2-7 days.
+Aliquots of reconstituted samples are stable at $< -20^{\circ}$ C for 3 months.
+Shipping This product is provided as lyophilized powder which is shipped with ice packs.
+Formulation Lyophilized from a 0.2 μ m filtered solution in PBS with 5% Trehalose and 5% Mannitol.
+Reconstitution It is recommended that sterile water be added to the vial to prepare a stock solution of 0.5 mg/mL.
 Concentration is measured by UV-Vis.